dylandownhill/WP-Content-Security-Policy-Plugin/wp-content-security-policy/trunk/readme.txt

 1. Look in the PHP error logs for an error - post the error, file name and line number in the support forums and I should be able to work out why it's failing.

 == Changelog ==

+= 2.1 =
+Improved support for CSP v3
+Added 'base-uri' and 'require-sri-for'

 = 2.0 =
 * Added support for various other security related header options